CENTER FOR LAW AND INTELLECTUAL PROPERTY (CLIP)

 Through conferences, symposia and seminars, CLIP brings to the campus nationally and internationally renowned IP experts from around the world.

-- "Perspectives on Practice" Speaker Series: Our bi-weekly series hosts IP thought leaders exploring timely and cutting-edge topics in the IP field.
+- "Perspectives on Practice" Speaker Series: Our ongoing series hosts thought leaders exploring timely and cutting-edge topics in the IP field.

 - Recent and forthcoming major events include: